adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #129 Finished the class!
 Now on the 7th and last class.

 #130 Have started the 7-th and last class of the program.
 Moving along making progress in the class.

+#131 Made some additional progress today.
+Making headway on the last class.